smeup/ketchup/packages/ketchup/src/components/kup-form/readme.md

 ## Fields

 Fields config, layout and values are defined in fields prop.
 Each field must have a unique key prop.
+Field value can be a string or a object.

 ## Sections